Family-Based Immigration Attorneys in Houston, TX

-For many aliens, the easiest way to immigrate into the United States is through sponsorship by a family member.
+For many foreign nationals, the easiest way to immigrate into the United States is through sponsorship by a family member.
 While the number of visas issued for certain family members is limited each fiscal year, no limitations exist for immediate relatives.

 Harris County Family-Based Immigration Information Center

 - Types of Family-Based Immigration Cases in Texas

 - Family-Based Immigration Limitations

 Types of Family-Based Immigration Cases in Texas

 As the U.S. Department of State notes, family-based immigrant visas are categorized into two groups under the Immigration and Nationality Act (INA).
 Immediate relative visas are for immigrants with close family relationships and the government does not limit the number of immigrants that can be in this category each fiscal year (unlimited).
 This does not mean that the process is necessarily easy or quick and it is highly advised you seek the help of an attorney for any immigration matter.

 Immediate relative visas include: